uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 ### Description of current implementation

-Let's now describe how Uyuni/SUSE Manager implements each of the aforementioned actions for a Salt client.
+Let's now describe how Uyuni/SUSE Manager implements each of the aforementioned operations for a Salt client.

 #### System reboot